Jopp-gh/Obsidian-Dune84/Wiki/Profile.md

 ### Drag n Drop area

-If you have a profile picture (eg. simple / banner type) activated , then drag your file(s) on top of your profile picture to move your file(s) to the root directory of Obsidian
+If you have a profile picture (eg. simple / banner type) activated , then drag your file(s) on top of your profile picture to move your file(s) to the root directory of Obsidian.

-If you don't have any profile picture enabled and your vault name is disabled, then drag your file(s) or folder(s) over the top of your last folder.
+If you did not activate any profile picture and your vault name is disabled, then drag your file(s) / folder(s) over the top of your last folder.
 A blue area will appear where you can release your file(s)